mblls/mblls.github.io/about.md

 My GitHub: [https://github.com/mblls](https://github.com/mblls)

-I'm a software engineer currently working on contract at Google.
-This blog is where I write about things that I find personally interesting, usually with a technical twist, where I feel like I can share what I've learned in a digestible way, intended to be read by any audience.
-I have an interest in all things computer science (my profession) and studies of the natural world (debatably everything else).
+I'm a software engineer currently working in Pennsylvania.
+I have an interest in all things software engineering/computer science (my day-job) and studies of the natural world (debatably everything else).
+My hope for this blog is to write about things that will make you go "Ahh!" (in an astonished, or at least semi-amused sort of way).

-In my free time, you can my girlfriend and I out and about hiking, hanging out with our friends and family, and making up story lines for our cat Orion.

 Please email me at <mark>ballasmatthew@gmail.com</mark> with any questions, concerns, or topic recommendations.